 - Incoming payments are mentioned as positive numbers.

 The calculation of NPV (Net Present Value) of an Investment in the Excel’s NPV function is based upon the following equation:

-Let’s take a few NPV excel calculation examples, before using NPV function in Excel workbook:
+Let’s take a few NPV excel calculation examples before using the NPV function in the Excel workbook:

 Suppose we are working on the following data set on cash inflows and outflows: